 The storefront resides in a historic building, re-imagined with fixtures and furnishings handcrafted by local artisans.
 The V&V Holiday Bazaar, an in-store-only market, will run until December 24 and features a collection of pottery, blown glass furnishings, and a wide range of gifts and price points.

 Founded in 2011 by visual artist Gabe Eng-Goetz, the brand is inspired by those who pursue their passions in search of something greater than themselves.
 Runaway Clothing has evolved from an online startup to a brick-and-mortar store.
-Runaway makes items that represent the Bull City and is especially known by its “DURM” line.
+Runaway makes items that represent the Durham Bulls City and is especially known by its “DURM” line.
 Through a combination of apparel, art exhibitions, concerts, documentary filmmaking, and more, Runaway is pioneering a new wave of creative hustle in North Carolina and beyond.

 Liberation Threads, a women’s boutique in downtown Durham, features only fair-trade and/or American-made clothing/accessories.
 At Liberation Threads, you can shop without guilt.
 Women around the world have been paid fair wages for their artisanship to create our beautiful collection, often with eco-friendly production processes.
 Love the story behind your clothes, and know that your purchases are helping uplift people and the planet.